kuupaork/airframes_adjacent/dumphfdl/QUICKSTART.md

 Edit the `.env` file in your favourite text editor, following the minimal instructions in it, or the more complete ones in the `README.md` file

-Once you're comfortable, you can run
+Once you're comfortable with your configuration, you can run

 ```
 ./dumbhfdl.sh